dgaydukov/cert-aws/files/sa.md

 On-premise to rds data migration:
 * copy dump to s3 and from s3 import into rds (you can also use ec2, but create new ec2 for this purpose in to wise, yet this would work: copy dump to ec2 within same vpc as rds, go to ec2, connect from there to rds, and pump data into rds)
 * use DMS for more complex scenario

+You can create encrypted rds only during creation time.
+If you created unecnrypted db and want to encrypt it you should
+* create db snapshot
+* copy snapshot
+* encrypt copied snapshot
+* recreate encrypted db from encrypted snapshot

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide asynchronous decoupling and publisher/subscriber (queue) model.
 There are 2 types